apache/airflow/docs/apache-airflow/security/access-control.rst

 Default Roles
 '''''''''''''

 Airflow uses roles to manage all permissions across your environment.
-Each role has permissions which provide varying levels of access Airflow's key resources (DAGs, Connections, etc).
+Each role has permissions which provide varying levels of access to Airflow's key resources (DAGs, Connections, etc).

 An environment's roles can be found under the **Security** tab: